 Abstract.
-The review describes the application of NMR spectroscopy to study kinetics of folding, refolding and aggregation of proteins, RNA and DNA.
+The review describes the application of nuclear magnetic resonance (NMR) spectroscopy to study kinetics of folding, refolding and aggregation of proteins, RNA and DNA.
 Time-resolved NMR experiments can be conducted in a reversible or an irreversible manner.
-In particular irreversible folding experiments pose large requirements on (i) the signal-to-noise due to the time limitations and (ii) on synchronizing the refolding steps.
-Thus, this contribution discusses the application of methods for signal-to-noise

-15 increases including dynamic nuclear polarization, hyperpolarization and photo-CIDNP for the study of time-resolved NMR studies.
-Further, methods are reviewed ranging from pressure- and temperature-jump, light induction and rapid mixing to induce rapidly non-equilibrium conditions required to initiate folding.
+In particular, irreversible folding experiments pose large requirements for (i) signal-to-noise due to the time limitations and (ii) synchronising of the refolding steps.
+Thus, this contribution discusses the application of methods for signal-to-noise increases, including dynamic nuclear polarisation, hyperpolarisation and photo-CIDNP for the study of time-resolved NMR studies.
+Further, methods are reviewed ranging from pressure and temperature jump, light induction to rapid mixing to induce rapidly non-equilibrium conditions required to initiate folding.